Sleepypiggi/Exam_Notes/docs/3_PREDICTIVE_ANALYTICS/1_ASA_PA/0_OVERVIEW.md

     For the purposes of this exam, it is assumed that only **structured** data will be used; data that can be fit into a **tabular arrangement** and hence easily manipulated.
 The opposite would be **Unstructured** data that CANNOT be placed into a table (EG. Image, Audio of Free Text) data.
 Although these data types provide **more insight**, they are much more **resource intensive** to process and require more **complicated models** to use.

+!!!
+Warning

+    One problem that might arise is the business context is that the mapping of the data is **not consistent over time**.
+There might have been a **change in business needs over time** to store information differently, which is why certain variables for the same population might change over time.

 ## **Data Adequacy**

 ### **Data Collection**